alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 They all take a single type parameter, have a monadic unit, and you can compose them with `flatMap`.

 So we expect our callback to return a monad wrapping another type.
-We'll get an Either which contains the result of the callback or the locking service error, and then we'll wrap that Either in the monad type.
+Inside the service, we'll get an Either which contains the result of the callback or the locking service error, and then we'll wrap that Either in the monad type.
-We're preserving the monad type of the callback.
+We're preserving the monad return type of the callback.

 For example, if our callback returns `Future[Int]`, then `OutMonad` would be `Future` and `Out` would be `Int`.
 The `withLocks(…)` method then returns `Future[Either[FailedLockingServiceOp, Int]]`.